Ferdinando Imposimato: Biography

 During his career as a prosecutor, Imposimato was in charge of the investigation for the kidnapping of Aldo Moro, Mehmet Ali Ağca's attempted assassination of Pope John Paul II, the assassination of banker Michele Sindona, and several Mafia trials.
 In 1981 he was in charge of the trial against the Banda della Magliana.
 Two years later, his brother Franco was killed in revenge and, after endless menaces against his family from organized crime, he left his work as judge in 1986, working as United Nations consultant against the drugs market.
 He also dealt with violations of human rights in South America.

 In 1987, Imposimato was elected to the Italian Senate on the list of the Independent Left, associated with the Italian Communist Party.
 In 1992 he was re-elected to the Chamber of Deputies.
 He was a member of the Parliamentary Anti-Mafia Commission in three consecutive legislatures.

-He believed that some top members of the CIA were aware of the presence of 9/11 terrorists in the United States but did not alert "the only agency competent to counter terrorism on US soil," the FBI.
-He suggested that the only possibility for achieving justice is to submit the case to the Prosecutor of the International Criminal Court.
+Imposimato believed that some top members of the CIA were aware of the presence of 9/11 terrorists in the United States but did not alert "the only agency competent to counter terrorism on US soil", the FBI.
+He suggested that the only possibility for achieving justice is to submit the case to the prosecutor of the International Criminal Court.

-In January 2015, he was nominated by the Five Star Movement as its candidate for the 2015 presidential election after an online survey by supporters of the movement, winning 32% of the votes.
+In January 2015, Imposimato was nominated by the Five Star Movement as its candidate for the 2015 Italian presidential election after an online survey by supporters of the movement, winning 32% of the votes.

 Imposimato died on 2 January 2018 in Rome, at the age of 81.